 Thanks to these digital water meters, Tthe water leakage rate of the city’s water supply system has dropped from 20% to 11% thanks to these meters.
-This translates to a savings of 2.5 million tons of water per year, which is about 2.5 billion litre,500 million liters of water per year – equivalent to about 1,000 Olympic swimming pools.
+This translates to a savings of 2.5 million tons of water per year, which is about 2.5 billion litres of water per year – equivalent to about 1,000 Olympic swimming pools.

 Building an ecosystem

 According to Guo Ping, Rotating Chairman, Deputy Chairman of Huawei, Yingtan’s smart city initiative has helped make the city’s industrial sector more competitive.

 “Yingtan has become a benchmark for other small and medium-sized cities in China that aim to go smart.
 This is in large part attributable to Yingtan’s sound ecosystem,” he says.
 There are three key players in the smart city ecosystem, he adds.

 The first is the Yingtan city government which has been leading the top-level design of the initiative, and putting in place preferential policies that encourage local businesses to innovate, transform, and implement new ideas.

 The government has set up an industrial park, which is home to an IoT research centre , a smart application demo centre, and three open labs OpenLabs, Guo notes.
 The OpenLabs provide spaces for the company and its partners to test new ideas, including in areas like smart city, finance, transport, energy, manufacturing and media.
 “The government has also built a public cloud service platform, and taken the lead in forming an IoT alliance.”